kestra-io/docs/content/blogs/2024-04-10-aws-data-pipeline.md

 ---
-title: "Building AWS Data Pipeline with Kestra"
+title: "Data Pipelines on Amazon Redshift — How to Orchestrate AWS Services with Kestra"
-description: "Put together an AWS Data Pipeline consisting of DynamoDB, S3 and Redshift using Kestra."
+description: "Build Data Pipelines consisting of AWS services, including DynamoDB, S3, and Redshift using Kestra."
 date: 2024-04-10T10:00:00
 category: Solutions
 author: